Q: What are some no-no’s when it comes to funding a startup — and working with VCs?

 - Never assume your existing investors will write you another check.
 They may, but it’s hard to predict if they will.
 Just assume any more money has to come from new investors.
 You’ll plan much better that way.
 This is my #1 no-no by far.
+A related post here.

 - Make sure the money lasts at least 18 months.
 Your investors are assuming that’s how long the runway is, maybe even 24 months.
+And make sure you have a real burn rate budget that you truly track — and keep to.
+More here.

 - Don’t ghost your investors.
 Well, you can, but they won’t really be part of the team if you do.
 Update them every month like clockwork.
 Even when things are tough.
 In fact, especially when things are tough.
 Investors in startups expect tough times along with the good times.
+More here.

 - Don’t hide stuff.
 It’s hard for investors really ever to do enough diligence, so it’s actually easy to hide stuff.
 But trust will be broken forever.
 This comes back to bite you.